Frequently Asked Questions

 Visit the Master of Philosophy course page for more information.

-What are the English language requirements for international students applying for a research degree?
+What are the English language requirements when applying for a research degree?

-Visit the International entry requirements page for more information.
+Visit the HDR English language requirements page for more information.

 Can I study a research degree online or by distance?